Benties/API-project/README.md

 # !BnB
 ![splash](https://i.imgur.com/4r8TJra.png)
 ## Airbnb Clone
 !BnB is full stack application inspired by Airbnb.
 This application mimics all the features you can find on Airbnb.
-Visit this [link](https://ben-bnb-api.herokuapp.com/) to explore !BnB and book a spot for a vacation you'll never go to.
+Visit this [link](https://ben-bnb-api.herokuapp.com/) to explore !BnB and book a spot for a vacation.
 ## Instructions to start my app
 - Clone this repository
 - Run npm install in the backend then in the frontend directory